-Please visit our website at DSTC Appeals to lodge your appeal.
+Please visit our website at www.dstc.kent.sch.uk/page/?title=Appeals&pid=114 to lodge your appeal.

 What else should I do before I make an appeal?

 You should also consider accepting any offer of a school place you receive to ensure that your child has a place should your appeal not be successful.
 Accepting another offer has no bearing on your appeal and the appeals process and does not limit other options available to you.